Indonesian passport: Electronic passport

 Effective from 26 January 2011, the Directorate General of Immigration introduced ordinary electronic passports (e-passport) for Indonesian citizens.
 The initial launch quota was set at 10,000 copies for the year 2011.
 Biometric passports were initially available only in three immigration offices: West Jakarta, Soekarno–Hatta, and Central Jakarta.

 In 2011, approximately 12,000 Indonesian citizens obtained biometric passports and starting from the January 25, 2012, the Indonesian Immigration Authority launched computerized immigration gates at Soekarno–Hatta International Airport, reducing queue time for biometric passport holders as they no longer need to check in manually at the immigration counter.
 The service is available for both arriving and departing passengers.
 The government plans to install computerized gates in airports throughout the country.

-As of 2022, Indonesian e-passports can now be obtained in 52 Immigration offices all across Indonesia.
+As of early 2024, Indonesian e-passports can now be obtained in any local immigration office within Indonesia..
+Indonesian e-passports can also be obtained at select embassies and consulates abroad.

 Indonesian e-passport holders can enjoy visa-free travel to Japan for up to 15 days per stay (albeit still requiring a visa waiver endorsement certificate to be issued at a Japanese embassy / consulate or online prior to travel).
 Non-electronic passport holders do not enjoy this privilege and must apply for a visa whenever they want to travel to Japan.

 Visa-free privileges of other countries for Indonesian passport holders are currently valid for both passport types.

 According to Government Regulation No.28/2019, all Indonesian passports (both normal and biometric) now come with 48 pages.
 All types of Passports that only had 24 pages have been discontinued.

 As of May 2023, there are two types of ordinary electronic passports; the first is an e-passport that has a laminate biodata sheet and has biometric chips embedded within the back cover of the passports, whereas the second is polycarbonate e-passport with the chip embedded in biometric data sheet page made of polycarbonate.